Why Religion Needs To Be Destroyed

 I am asking that you put your preconceived ideas about me and my blog and this post aside and open your mind before you read the rest of this.
 Please.
 Some of you desperately need to hear this.

 It’s not that I think you’re a bad person.
 It’s not that I think you’re stupid.
 It is not that I don’t think you should have rights, and freedoms and liberties.
-In fact, it is precisely because I would fight to the death to protect your rights, that your belief scares me.
+In fact, it is precisely because I would fight to the death to protect your rights, that your belief worries me.

 It is fact that good people are led to believe awful things all the time.
 It is fact that grown adults, with intelligence and compassion, are duped into joining cults all the time.
 It is fact that moderate believers can and have been led further into their faith to the point that they have been compelled to commit awful acts of violence.

-The fact is, without evidence, you believe the impossible stories of the Bible or the Quran or the Torah.
+The fact is, without demonstrable evidence, you believe the impossible stories of the Bible or the Quran or the Torah.
 The fact is, you have zero standard of evidence for what you will accept as fact.
 We have absolutely no choice but to wonder and be extremely concerned about where you might draw the line.
 At which point does human life, liberty and rights become more important than your faith?
 At which point do the stories become too much, and too insane to believe?
-Where are your boundaries, where is your stopping point, and would you go all the way like the Muslim extremists did in Paris this morning, given a good enough story about God wanting you to?
+Where are your boundaries, where is your stopping point, and would you go all the way as the Muslim extremists did in Paris this morning, given a good enough story about God wanting you to?

 How far would you go to please your God?
-If you wouldn’t go as far as the extremists, where, exactly is the line you will not cross, and why?
+If you wouldn’t go as far as the extremists, where exactly is the line you will not cross, and why?

 In the heat of debate, I’ve heard and read many believers admit they would kill their child if their God demanded.
 Do you fall into this category?
 Why or why not?